 Where:

-Qualified taxpayers are allowed to apply for uncredited VAT refunds in the current taxable period.
-The full refund of incremental VAT credit on a monthly basis is extended to micro and small firms in all industries as well as qualified enterprises in another twelve industries.
-Qualified enterprises will also enjoy a one-off refund of their remaining VAT credit in turn, following a timeline specified by the tax authorities.
+Qualified taxpayers may also apply for refunds of uncredited VAT in the current taxable period.
+Full refunds of incremental VAT credits on a monthly basis are extended to micro and small firms in all industries as well as qualified enterprises in twelve designated sectors.

 Output VAT